aditya-azad/my-website/src/blog/mastering-vim-part-1-the-basics.md

 End of the word is marked by a space.
 End of the line is marked by new line character.
 Now try these and get a hang of it.
 The first three of this list are used most to quickly move around once you are on the correct line.

 This is all you are going to need to be efficient at moving around the code.
-If you are too lazy you can try this [interactive vim](https://www.openvim.com) tutorial or an [adventure game](https://vim-adventures.com) to learn these key bindings.
+If you are too lazy you can try this [interactive vim](https://www.openvim.com) tutorial or an [adventure game](https://vim-adventures.com) to learn these key bindings in a more fun way.

 ### Editing